Deputy Attorney General

 Whethers also served as a staff attorney in Jefferson County Circuit Court performing extensive legal research and writing opinions covering a wide range of criminal and civil legal cases.
 Additionally, Whethers served as trial commissioner for Jefferson County District Court.

-Office of Child Abuse and Exploitation Prevention
+Office of Child Abuse and Human Trafficking Prevention and Prosecution

-Allyson Cox Taylor heads the Office of Child Abuse and Exploitation Prevention.
+Allyson Cox Taylor heads the Office of Child Abuse and Human Trafficking Prevention and Prosecution.
 Taylor began her career working for the Jefferson County Attorney's Office prosecuting cases for the Domestic Violence, Child Abuse and Neglect, and Sexual Assault Unit.
 In 2011 she began working with the Office of Attorney General as director of the Prosecutors Advisory Council and the Office of Victims Advocacy, positions she held until 2013.
 After that position, she served as policy advisor to the Commissioner of the Kentucky Department for Public Health, operating as chief of staff and legislative liaison for the department.
 Taylor received a Bachelor of Arts in English and government from Morehead State University in 1999 where she received the “Outstanding Senior Government Major” award.
 In 2002 she completed her Juris Doctorate at the Brandeis College of Law at the University of Louisville where she graduated “Outstanding Female Graduate” for her work to address the needs and concerns of women and children.
 During law school she worked for the Legal Aid Society of Louisville incorporating nonprofit organizations and at the Center for Women and Families as an intern, representing women in Domestic Violence Protection Order Hearings.

 Holly McCoy-Johnson heads Administrative Services in the Office of the Attorney General.
 Holly McCoy-Johnson served for almost seven years as the executive director of the Office of General Administration and Program Support Shared Services, providing personnel, budget, fiscal management, IT and operational support for the Public Protection Cabinet, the Energy & Environment Cabinet and the Labor Cabinet.
 McCoy-Johnson also served as executive director of Legislative and Governmental Affairs for the Environmental and Public Protection Cabinet and the Energy Cabinet and has worked in the Department for Natural Resources, the Department of Mines and Minerals and the Kentucky Health Policy Board.
 She served as a member of the Alcohol Beverage Control Board and served as the Kentucky Malt Beverage Administrator.